JacksonKuo/blog/_posts/2025-2-13-app-defense-part-7.markdown

 * Controller: [https://github.com/JacksonKuo/app-springboot/blob/main/src/main/java/com/jkuo/sample/service/SmokescreenService.java](https://github.com/JacksonKuo/app-springboot/blob/main/src/main/java/com/jkuo/sample/service/SmokescreenService.java)

 #### Application
 I'm using Spring Webflux + Netty to run my webclient.
 This is a bit different than the typical Spring MVC + Tomcat setup, and uses things like `Mono<String>` to enable non-blocking web requests.
 I can optionally house the logic within a service for simplicity.
 But I've migrated from a simple service, to using a Proxy class and @Configuration.
-This design has better reusability, easier for writing tests, and is inline with best practices.
-The code also follows the example in the Spring Start Here book for writing tests.
+This design has better reusability, easier for writing tests, and is inline with best practices.[^4] The code also follows the example in the Spring Start Here book for writing tests.

 * Proxy class: [https://github.com/JacksonKuo/app-springboot/blob/main/src/main/java/com/jkuo/sample/component/WebProxy.java](https://github.com/JacksonKuo/app-springboot/blob/main/src/main/java/com/jkuo/sample/component/WebProxy.java)
 * Configuration: [https://github.com/JacksonKuo/app-springboot/blob/main/src/main/java/com/jkuo/sample/config/WebClientConfig.java](https://github.com/JacksonKuo/app-springboot/blob/main/src/main/java/com/jkuo/sample/config/WebClientConfig.java)

 #### Config
 Running the default smokescreen `./smokescreen` will only prevent access to internal networks.
 Also by default, smokescreen also tries to use mTLS for client authentication.
 In order to skip mTLS client validation, `allow_missing_role: true` is set in `config.yaml`.
-With this set, smokescreen will then use the default ACL.[^4]
+With this set, smokescreen will then use the default ACL.[^5]

 Smokescreen uses a HTTP CONNECT proxy that accepts HTTP and HTTPS.